adonisjs/v5-docs/content/guides/auth/api-tokens-guard.md

 ### Redis storage
 The redis storage is suitable when API tokens are the primary mode of authentication.
 For example: You authenticate the requests from your mobile app using token based authentication.

-In this scanerio, you would also want tokens to expire after a given period of time and redis can automatically clear the expired tokens from its storage.
+In this scenario, you would also want tokens to expire after a given period of time and redis can automatically clear the expired tokens from its storage.

 Configuration for tokens is managed inside the `config/auth.ts` file under the guard config object.